Five articles appear below:

 that Anonymous has been unsuccessful.

-Now, if people want to believe that the stories in the gospels are true
+people want to believe that the stories in the gospels are true

 then they may do so.
 I have no objection to that, and I respect their